SkorpioX22/Developer-CMD-Starter-Suite/README.md

 Official download link: https://drive.google.com/file/d/1qEjbMz1a_Pyg3kcdeJP52Z90Myk0TLIH/view?usp=share_link

+You can all contribute, but PLEASE do not mess up the repository.
+Please also put simple but useful commands only.

 All of the files in the DCSS are placed under the MIT Open Source License.
 Learn more here: https://opensource.org/licenses/MIT